lucacorbucci/lucacorbucci.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi 👋!
-I'm Luca Corbucci, a Ph.D. candidate in Computer Science at the University of Pisa, my main research interests are Explainable AI, Federated Learning and privacy risks in federated learning.
+I'm Luca Corbucci, a Ph.D. candidate in Computer Science at the University of Pisa.
+My main research interests are Explainable AI, Federated Learning and privacy risks in federated learning.

 I received a B.Sc. degree in Computer Science in 2018 and a M.Sc. degree in Computer Science with a thesis about "Semantic enrichment of XAI explanations for healthcare".

 In 2019 I spent one semester at the Computer Science Departement of the Technische Universität München as exchange student thanks to the Erasmus program.

-I'm the co-founder of [PointerPodcast](https://pointerpodcast.it/) and the co-founder of [SuperHeroesValley](https://www.superheroesvalley.fun/), a community that organize meetups for ambitious CS students to build a bridge between university and big tech companies.
+I'm the co-founder of ["PointerPodcast"](https://pointerpodcast.it/) and the co-founder of ["SuperHeroesValley"](https://www.superheroesvalley.fun/), a community that organize meetups for ambitious CS students to build a bridge between university and big tech companies.

 <!---{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}--->